satishThakur/data-science/machine-learning/classification/notes.md

 Please note that if we use polynomial function instread of linear we can get much complex decision boundaries for example circle, ecplipe etc.

+### Loss Function & Cost

+Recall that in Linear regression we had used `Square Error` function as a cost function.
+The function was defined as:

+As the function is convex for Linear regression we used gradient descent to train our model to find the appropriate values for w and b.

+In case of Logistic Regression the `Square Error` is not a convex function because the model function which is defined as:

+is not linear.
+Hence we get multiple local minima and we will get stuck in one of these.

+A different cost function for Logistic Regression is needed and the function is defined as:

+Couple of observations:
+* When y=1 and our prediction are near 1 loss is almost zero, but when prediction are around 0 loss value is highest.
+* When y=0 and our prediction are near zero loss is almost zero, but when prediction are around 1 loss value is highest.

+A more simplified definition of loss fuction is:

+With this loss function we can define the Cost as:

+As this cost function is convex we can use it in gradient descent to find the appropriate values of W and b.

+### Training the Model - Gradient Descent